I looked into the Reverse Foot Lock method, and there are indeed a lot of advantages in using it.

 The expressions to do that look something like that:

-ctlLeftFoot_orientConstraint1.j_LeftAnkleW0 =
+ctlLeftFoot_orientConstraint1.j_LeftAnkleW0 =and

 1 - ctlLeftFoot.UseIK;